-Python Jupyter Notebook is an incredibly powerful tool for developing and presenting data science projects.
+Python Jupyter Notebook is “used to develop and present data science projects.”
 The Jupyter Notebook integrates code and its output into a single document that combines visualizations, narrative text, mathematical equations, and rich media.

 The interactive workflow promotes an iterative and rapid development, making notebooks an increasingly popular choice of contemporary data science, analysis, and increasingly science at large.

 Getting Started With Jupyter Notebook